Agent Integration Guide

 Workaround for write operations:

-- Call the REST API directly from your agent, passing the session cookie (
+Authorization: Bearerheader. - Alternatively, call the REST API directly from your agent, passing the Supabase auth cookies (typically

 Planned: OAuth2 client credentials flow and API keys for agent authentication.
 See ROADMAP.md Phase 4.